 This course explores the historical and theoretical foundations of professional psychology, including classical systems in psychology.
 It includes a discussion of the philosophy of science relevant to psychological systems, assessment, research, theory, and practice.
 Particular attention will be given to how psychology emerged as an independent discipline from its roots in philosophy and theology and what it means for the discipline to call itself a science.
 A discussion of our commitments as Christian scholars and practitioners in psychology will be included.
-Prerequisites: Psyc 100, 102, or consent of the instructor.

-Foundations of Biblical and Psychological Integration
+PSYC311.
+Foundations of Biblical and Psychological Integration (3)